 “From D.T.
 Suzuki, I learned that every art has its mystery, its spiritual rhythm, its myo in Japanese.
 The myo is intimately related to all the arts.
 The true artist, the artist-within is the one who is really moved by the myo, the as-is-ness of things… When I draw a tuft of grass, a face, a crowd, I am confronting this as-is-ness of things… The appearance of things is the manifestation of the myo, of their Meaning…” (p.
 25)

 In short, Zen is about seeing and not producing.
-It is not a means to another end but an end in itself, and this suggests that an art student, who wants to be more skilled in one’s ability to put down on paper the idea of something one sees, is missing the point of practicing Zen drawing.
+It is not a means to another end but an end in itself, and this suggests that an art student, who wants to be more skilled in one’s ability to put down on paper the idea of something one sees, is missing the point of practicing Zen.

-Now, brought up on Western ideas, I immediately have an alternative interpretation to what may actually be a the heart of Zen Drawing.
+Now, brought up on Western ideas, I immediately have an alternative interpretation to what may actually be at the heart of Zen Drawing.
 When finding a thing’s “myo” through drawing, I want to say that any essence of spirit one records is not intrinsic of the thing but a product of something within oneself, and feeling united with the thing is the feeling of catharsis from seeing what was within oneself.
 While within oneself, it can feel boundless, but outside of oneself, one can appreciate it more consciously.
 If it caused you anxiety, it becomes manageable.
 If it only had the potential to bring you joy as an idea, it becomes a tangible thing that inspires joy without you calling up the idea yourself.

 Franck quotes a handful of poets and says the mentality of a poet writing poetry is similar to the mentality of a person seeing/drawing.
 In my experience, writing poetry was always a way of getting the most out of an idea which may or may not have had anything to do with my immediate surroundings.